Paul Manafort pleads guilty, agrees to cooperate in deal with Mueller team

 In August, in a separate trial in Virginia, a federal jury found Manafort guilty on eight counts of federal tax and banking crimes.

-White House press secretary Sarah Sanders said Friday that Manafort's decision to plead guilty is "totally unrelated" to the president.
-Trump's legal team echoed those comments.

-Manafort faces 10 years on these charges in Washington, plus however many years he gets sentenced in Virginia.
+Manafort faces up to 10 years on these charges in Washington.
+He still faces sentencing for his guilty verdict in Virginia.

+As part of this agreement, Manafort has forfeited multiple bank accounts and several properties in New York.
+However, he will keep his properties in Florida and Virginia, where his family live.

+Manafort attorney Kevin Downing told reporters after the court hearing it was a “tough day” for his client, “who has accepted responsibility.”
+He said Manafort “wanted to make sure that his family was able to remain safe and live a good life.”

 The case was brought by Mueller's team, which is probing potential crimes related to the 2016 election.
 But Manafort has not been charged with anything related to the campaign.